Yuen Chai-wan: Death and legacy

-In April 1959, Yuen passed away at the age of 84, leaving in Vietnam a huge treasure trove of knowledge about Wing Chun.
+In April 1959, Yuen died at the age of 84, leaving in Vietnam a huge treasure trove of knowledge about Wing Chun.
 His disciples have preserved and promoted this treasure of knowledge and spread it from generation to generation.
 Yuen has been revered by his disciples as the Grand Master of Vietnam's Wing Chun and his most famous Vietnamese disciples, are Tran Thuc Tien, Tran Van Phung, Ngo Si Quy and Vu Ba Quy.
 They went on to carry the legacy of Wing Chun in Vietnam.

+Currently, the Wing Chun heritage of Grandmaster Yuen Chai Wan continues to be inherited and developed in Guangzhou, China.
+One of the prominent successors of this lineage is Sifu Chen Qingjun (陈庆君).
+He is currently the leader of the "Guangzhou Yuen Chai Wan Wing Chun Association".